Create a function triggered by Azure Queue storage

 Create a Queue triggered function

-Setting Suggested value Description Queue name myqueue-items Name of the queue to connect to in your Storage account.
-Storage account connection AzureWebJobStorage You can use the storage account connection already being used by your function app, or create a new one.
-Name your function Unique in your function app Name of this queue triggered function.
+Setting Suggested value Description Name Unique in your function app Name of this queue triggered function.
+Queue name myqueue-items Name of the queue to connect to in your Storage account.
+Storage account connection AzureWebJobsStorage You can use the storage account connection already being used by your function app, or create a new one.

-Click Create to create your function.
+Select Create Function to create your function.

-Next, you connect to your Azure Storage account and create the myqueue-items storage queue.
+Next, you connect to your Azure storage account and create the myqueue-items storage queue.

 Create the queue

-myqueue-items, and then press enter.
+myqueue-items, and then select Create.